datavikingr/datavikingr/README.md

 <h1 align="center">Hi 👋, I'm Alex Haskins</h1>
-<h3 align="center">Precision-driven Data Analyst, Engineer & Power BI Developer with a passion for open source software.</h3>
+<h3 align="center">Precision- & Accuracy-driven Data Engineer & python guru with a passion for open source software.</h3>

-- 🔭 I’m currently working on **a production email notification system and its underlying data modeling.
-And production database archiving per ISO:9001 and ISO:17025 requirements.**
+- 🔭 I’m currently working on **a goofy, lazy-loading, RNG dungeon-generator for ttrpgs that I intend to use at my table and sell on itch.io.
+And archiving/migrating production calibration databases per ISO:9001 and ISO:17025 requirements.**

 - 🌱 I’m currently learning **Advanced Godot, Strudel, AWS**